Thinking of Leaving the Bay Area? Be Aware of These Pitfalls

 - Filing tax return in the new state

-- Changing your doctor and dentist
+- Changing your doctor, dentist, etc

 Wealthy inventor Gilbert Hyatt moved from California to Nevada.
 After a 28-year legal battle with California, he was unable to prove Nevada residency: California wins in Supreme Court after 28-year fight with inventor.